-Yes and no. Yes because online transactions have been the norm and “shopping” for things such as services, talent, and even investments have been moved online.
+Yes and no. Yes because online transactions have been the norm and “shopping” for things such as services, talent, and even investments has been moved online.

-And no because there is not one point in which shopping in general has changed radically.
-It’s continuously evolving like it has always done.
+And no because there is not one point in which shopping, in general, has changed radically.
+It’s continuously evolving as it has always done.
 And this revolution was to be expected, even without the pandemic.

-I can say that the pandemic didn’t just shove Ecommerce into success, it also pointed it out to everybody, even ones who still prefer brick-and-motar stores or physical marketplaces for products and services.
+I can say that the pandemic didn’t just shove eCommerce into success, it also pointed it out to everybody, even ones who still prefer brick-and-mortar stores or physical marketplaces for products and services.
 We wouldn’t have noticed the industry was changing without the pandemic.